Vortex Dynamics During Pinch-off of Micro-Droplets: Results and Discussion

-$\Gamma_\mathrm s$ represents the circulation values predicted using the slug flow approximation, $U_\mathrm {ejec}$ is the velocity with which the accelerated fluid comes out of the necking zone in the droplet, $L_{lig}$ is the ligament length, $\Omega$ is the volumetric flux obtained using ${L_\mathrm {lig}}$ and \textit{A} is the cross-sectional area of the thinning ligament.
+$\Gamma_\mathrm s$ represents the circulation values predicted using the slug flow approximation, $U_\mathrm {ejec}$ is the velocity with which the accelerated fluid comes out of the necking zone in the droplet, $\Omega$ is the volumetric flux obtained using ${W_\mathrm {lig}}$ and \textit{A} is the cross-sectional area of the thinning ligament.
 The above formulation is applied only during the necking phase, where the rate of thinning is found to be constant, and feeding to the droplet is cut off from the upstream part.
-The data obtained from figure~\ref{fig:2}(d) is used to find the $\Omega$ and \textit{A(t)}.
-A time integral then yields the variation of $\Gamma^*$ in time and $\Gamma^*_\mathrm {peak}$.
-It can be seen in figure~\ref{fig:4}(e,f) that the average of the maximum predicted value lies close to the maximum obtained by averaging the data for each $\lambda$.
-We further observe a strong linear correlation (figure~\ref{fig:4}(g)) between the trailing end interface velocity ($U_\mathrm {int}^*$) post pinch-off and the peak velocity ($U_\mathrm {peak}^*$) achieved inside the pinched-off droplet.
-The pinch-off ceases the feeding of the vortex, thereby achieving a peak velocity near the trailing end of the droplet interface (see figure~\ref{fig:3}(b)).
-The peak velocity then decays together with the vorticity inside the droplet, linearly correlated with $U_\mathrm {int}^*$.
-It is evident that the high surface tension force post pinch-off at the trailing end governs the vorticity and the peak velocity decay.
+The data obtained from figure~\ref{fig:2}(e) is used to find the $\Omega$ and \textit{A(t)}.
+A time integral then yields the variation of $\Gamma^*$ in time and the order of $\Gamma^*_\mathrm {peak}$.
+It can be seen in figure~\ref{fig:4}(e,f) that the average of the maximum predicted value lies close to the maximum obtained by averaging the experimental data for each $\varphi$.
+It is worth noting that the slug model that is generally an inviscid approach, predicts the maximum value to the correct order and viscosity shall appear as an additional correction term, which can be accounted for in more exact representation of the circulation production \citep{Dabiri2004, Krieg2013}.
+On defining a local Reynolds number at the instance we apply the slug flow, we get